guides

 Fall is calling!
 Enjoy the crisp weather and beautiful colors by exploring these parks in Madison.

-The Arboretum has tallgrass prairies, savannas, wetlands and several types of forest.
+• UW Arboretum - the Arboretum has tall grass prairies, savannas, wetlands and several types of forest.
 Guide yourself around, or go on an educational tour of the area!

-Picnic Point is a nearly mile-long peninsula along the shore of Lake Mendota.
+• Picnic Point - nearly mile-long peninsula along the shore of Lake Mendota.
 There are many walking trails in this park, varying in length and difficulty.

 East Madison

-Olbrich Botanical Gardens is a 16-acre outdoor botanical garden and a conservatory.
+• Olbrich Botanical Gardens (Madison, east) - a 16-acre outdoor botanical garden and a conservatory.
 This fall, they are hosting an outdoor light show, GLEAM.
 Check it out on Wed-Sat evenings!

 North Madison